-For each independent radio the PTP 550 transmits two signals on the same radio frequency, one of which is vertically polarized and the other horizontally polarized.
-Depending on the channel conditions, the PTP 550 will adapt between two modes of operation:
+For each independent radio, the PTP 550/550E transmits two signals on the same radio frequency, one of which is vertically polarized and the other horizontally polarized.
+Depending on the channel conditions, the PTP 550/550E will adapt between two modes of operation:

-- Dual Payload: When the radio channel conditions allow, the PTP 550 will transmit two different and parallel data streams, one on the vertical channel and one on the horizontal channel.
-This doubles the capacity of the PTP 550. - Single Payload: As the radio channel becomes more challenging, the PTP 550 has the ability to detect this and switch to a mode which transmits the same data stream on both vertical and horizontal channels.
-This provides polarity diversity and is another key feature which allows the PTP 550 to operate in challenging non- line of sight radio channels.
+- Dual Payload: When the radio channel conditions allow, the PTP 550/550E will transmit two different and parallel data streams, one on the vertical channel and one on the horizontal channel.
+This doubles the capacity of the PTP 550/550E. - Single Payload: As the radio channel becomes more challenging, the PTP 550/550E has the ability to detect this and switch to a mode that transmits the same data stream on both vertical and horizontal channels.
+This provides polarity diversity and is another key feature that allows the PTP 550/550E to operate in challenging non- line of sight radio channels.